Sooley History, Family Crest & Coats of Arms

 Early History of the Sooley family

-Another 188 words (13 lines of text) covering the years 1595 and 1679 are included under the topic Early Sooley History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Sooley research.
+Another 72 words (5 lines of text) covering the years 1595 and 1679 are included under the topic Early Sooley History in all our PDF Extended History products and printed products wherever possible.

 Sooley Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Sooley include Sola, Soul, Soule, Sole, Sooley, Soole, Solley, Sollee, Soully, Sully, Soley, Solney and many more.